 Advances in Cat Care Driven By a New Generation

-With the end of 2019 right around the corner, as well as a decade, mom has been thinking about how things have moved forward in many positive ways for cats.
+With each passing year, mom has been thinking about how things have moved forward in many positive ways for cats.

-Since she first adopted me and dedicated herself to helping cat rescue as a way of giving back, she took a deep-dive into the cat world and researched cat allergies, the feline diet and behavioral cat issues.
+Since she first adopted me in January 2015 and dedicated herself to helping cat rescue as a way of giving back, she took a deep-dive into the cat world and researched cat allergies, the feline diet and behavioral cat issues.

-Three years ago, we launched Best Life Pets to share with you our experiences for a holistic and sustainable lifestyle for cats.
+Five years ago, we launched the Best Life Pets blog to share with you our experiences for a holistic and sustainable lifestyle for cats.

-We kept the basics simple so that any cat owner could slowly but surely transition their feline to a better life nutritionally and environmentally.
+We kept the basics simple so that any cat parent could slowly but surely transition their felines to a better life nutritionally and environmentally.

 Our aim was to elevate all cats’ lives to their rightful position by addressing their unique needs holistically and sustainably.
-Cats suffer from a lot of misinformation and it is only just recently that mom says she sees a major shift in the way of thinking about cats, particularly among the millennials and Gen Z.
+Cats suffer from a lot of misinformation and over the last few years, mom says she sees a major shift in the way of thinking about cats, particularly among the Millennials and Gen Z.

-What sounded “radical” at the time five years ago about how cats should be cared for, is now starting to become the “norm” for many new pet owners.
-Millennials are the largest group of pet parents today with approximately 70% of them having a pet.
+What sounded “radical” at the time seven years ago about how cats should be cared for, is now starting to become the “norm” for many new pet parents.
+Millennials are the largest group of pet parents today with approximately 70% of them having a pet of some type.

 They are research-driven by the device in their hands to find out “why their cat is doing such and such” or “what is the best organic food to feed their cat”.
 And because of the digital age we live in, news travels fast and cats’ lives have improved in many ways, though we still have a long way to go!

-Here are a few examples of the advances in cats’ lives:
+Here are a few examples of the advances in cats’ lives driven by a new generation:

 Diet and Nutrition

-The raw diet is here to stay as cat owners get educated about a cat’s need to eat a biologically appropriate raw food diet with 90+ whole animal protein!
-Frozen, freeze-dried or dehydrated and priced to compete with commercial brands, many more cat and dog owners are switching to the raw diet.
+The raw diet is here to stay as cat parents get educated about a cat’s need to eat a biologically appropriate raw food diet with 90+ whole animal protein!
+Frozen, freeze-dried or dehydrated and priced to compete with commercial brands, many more cat and dog parents are switching to the raw diet.

 Indoor Only Living

-More and more pet owners are understanding that cats should never be allowed to free-roam outside.
-There are many multiples of reasons why us cats should remain indoors only and cat owners are changing the way they think about the idea that “cats must go outside”.
-It is simply not true and downright dangerous to our longterm wellbeing to let us roam outside.
+More and more pet parents are understanding that cats should never be allowed to free-roam outside.
+There are many multiples of reasons why us cats should remain indoors only and cat parents are changing the way they think about the idea that “cats must go outside”.
+It is simply not true and downright dangerous to our longterm wellbeing to let us free-roam outside.
+Consider leash and harness training your cat if you insist on taking them outside...or build a "catio" for your cats - a screened-in porch for your kitties!

 Keeping Cats Safe From Themselves

 You know what they say about curiosity and cats!
-Pet parents are paying attention to all the ways cats and dogs can get into trouble in their own home.
+You can not forget that us cats are like toddlers - for our entire life!
+Pet parents are paying attention to all the ways cats can get into trouble in their own home.
 Poison-proof your home and environment for the sake of your pet.

 Enriching the Indoor Experience for Cats